rlnir/WebdriverIO/README.md

-# WebdriverIO
+# WebdriverIO - Demo project
 This Demo automation project uses TypeScript WebdriverIO with Mocha and Chai.
+Using 'PageObject' design pattern.

 ## installation
  clone repository and: